mwaskom/seaborn/README.md

 To test the code, run `make test` in the source directory.
 This will exercise the unit tests (using [pytest](https://docs.pytest.org/)) and generate a coverage report.

-Code style is enforced with `flake8` using the settings in the [`setup.cfg`](./setup.cfg) file.
+Code style is enforced with `ruff` using the settings in the [`pyproject.toml`](./pyproject.toml) file.
 Run `make lint` to check.
 Alternately, you can use `pre-commit` to automatically run lint checks on any files you are committing: just run `pre-commit install` to set it up, and then commit as usual going forward.

 Development
 -----------